 FLORIBERT BWANA CHUIMartyrsCongoFloribert Bwana Chui

-After the autopsy, Sister Jeanne-Cécile, her medical friend, says: "He had been tortured terribly, had broken his teeth, as well as his left arm, and there were showy traces of iron on the genital apparatus and on the buttocks ».
+After the autopsy, Sr Jeanne-Cécile, a friend of his and a physician, said: "He had been tortured terribly, had broken his teeth, as well as his left arm, and there were evident traces of iron on the genital apparatus and on the buttocks ».
 One can die of corruption.
-It happens every time the force of corruption, which means "to break into so many parts", eclipses the common good.
-If, on the one hand, corruption seduces and attracts, on the other hand, as Pope Francis recalls, it forces men to get their hearts dirty, prevents the conscience from making generous choices towards others, takes away the freedom to listen to God's voice.
-This is why corrupt men, instead of distinguishing good from evil, limit themselves to self-justifying evil (3).
-Saying "no" to corruption, in Africa and in many other corners of the world, can cost the sacrifice of life.
+It happens every time the power of ‘corrumpere’ – which means ‘to break into so many parts’ – overshadows the common good.
+If, on the one hand, corruption seduces and attracts, on the other hand, as Pope Francis reminds, it forces men to get their hearts dirty, prevents the conscience from making generous choices towards others, takes away the freedom to listen to God's voice.
+This is why corrupt people, instead of distinguishing good from evil, limit themselves to justifying evil (see J. M. Bergoglio, Guarire dalla corruzione, Bologna, Emi, 2013, 12).